learn-static/writing-with-visualizations/content/digital-humanities/dh.md

 Digital History is this process applied specifically to History.

 This definition is necessarily vague, as digital research in History can range from asking traditional humanities-oriented questions about digital media and computing technologies, to using computational tools and methods to investigate historical data.

-(To show just how wide-ranging definitions of Digital Humanities can be, follow this link and refresh the page to view the creative and varying definitions that Digital Humanists have come up with to define what they do: <https://whatisdigitalhumanities.com/>{:target='_blank' rel='noopener'})
+Because of these differing definitions, Digital Humanities projects can take a variety of forms.

-Because of this, Digital Humanities projects can take a variety of forms.
+- To see just how wide-ranging definitions of Digital Humanities can be, follow this link and refresh the page to view the creative and varying definitions that Digital Humanists have come up with to define what they do: <https://whatisdigitalhumanities.com/>{:target='_blank' rel='noopener'}.

-Take a few minutes to explore two or three Digital Humanities projects recently nominated for the 2020 Digital Humanities Awards: <http://dhawards.org/dhawards2020/results/>{:target='_blank' rel='noopener'}.
+- Additionally, take a few minutes to explore two or three Digital Humanities projects recently nominated for the 2020 Digital Humanities Awards: <http://dhawards.org/dhawards2020/results/>{:target='_blank' rel='noopener'}.
-Scroll down the page to check out the different categories of projects.
+    - Scroll down the page to check out the different categories of projects.
-Which categories appeal the most to you?
+    - Which categories appeal the most to you?

-Most importantly, when we engage in Digital Humanities and Digital History projects, it is not to *replace* traditional humanities research methods.
+Most importantly, when we engage in Digital Humanities and Digital History research projects, it is not to *replace* traditional humanities research methods.
 Rather, the digital tools we use can *extend* the possibilities of deep thinking and criticism that characterize the humanities.

 In the case of this class, we'll be extending our understanding of 20th-century American history by performing computational analyses on--and visualizing patterns in--historical texts (20th-century State of the Union Addresses and Party Platform texts, to be exact), and communicating our findings via the digital medium of a web essay.